VESTEC-EU/app-install/README.md

 ## Known issue 2 - Paraview superbuild fails to link properly all libraries

-After the patch the superbuild completes the compilation process for all enabled modules, but it lastly fails to link properly all libraries.
+After the patch the superbuild completes the compilation process for all enabled modules, but it lastly fails to link properly all libraries, raising the following error:

-Then, in the `install` does not contains all - `.so` files.
-There is not a working workaround (yet), but for profiling purposes we are copying all `.so` files from `paraview-build/install/lib/` to `install/ipicmini/lib/`.
-We added this `cp` command in `app-install/paraview/install_pv.sh`.
+`RuntimeError: Unable to find the libunwind.so.1 library`

+Since `libunwind` is installed correctly in Archer2, but as `libunwind.so.8`, we need to create symlink to "fix" the version number.
+From the root folder of your repository simply call the following command:

+`ln -s /usr/lib64/libunwind.so.8 $PWD/paraview-build/install/lib/libunwind.so.1`

 ## Open issue (to do)
 Only the above mentioned modules are currently compatible with ARCHER2.